gaebar/gaebar.github.io/src/pages/projects/gaetanobarreca-dev/index.md

 The codebase is type-checked using [**TypeScript**](https://www.typescriptlang.org/), formatted using [**Prettier**](https://github.com/prettier/prettier) and linted using [**TSLint**](https://palantir.github.io/tslint/).
 Enforced using commit hooks.

 The website automatically rebuilds when changes are merged to the `master` branch.
-Everything is then deployed live as a static site by Netlify.
+Everything is then deployed live as a static site by [**Netlify**](https://www.netlify.com).

 Source code on <a href="https://github.com/gaebar/gaetanobarreca.dev" target="_blank"><strong>GitHub</strong></a>.